ffrankies/BigDataTextSummarization/README.md

 We will have accounts on 3 different machines / clusters - Dr. Fox's Hadoop cluster (for distributed processing), and the Huckleberry and Cascades clusters (GPUs for Deep Learning).

-Logins:

-### DLRL Hadoop Cluster

-- Username: cs4984cs5984f18_team12
-- Password: drivers alarums
-  - Note the space between the two words0
-- Login: ssh cs4984cs5984f18_team12@hadoop.dlib.vt.edu -p 2222

-### Huckleberry

-- Need to request a login for this cluster
--
-### Cascades

-- Need to request a login for this cluster

 ## Easy Log-In

 Typing that long username + password is a pain.
 There's an easier way to log in to remote systems.